cse-labs/docker101/README.md

 # Execute WebV load test on ngsa-app with updated benchmark.json
 docker exec webvalidate dotnet ../webvalidate.dll -s http://ngsa:8080 -f benchmark.json

-# Output should no longer show "Failed: * Errors"
+# Output should no longer show "Test Failed Errors *"
 ```

 > Data in mounted volumes cannot be committed to an image.
 This is useful for secrets, large amounts of data that do not need to be included in the image (data science), etc.